johanhenriksson/zinterface/README.md

 const result = shape.area(); // result = 4
 ```

-You can also add a method to the implementation struct that converts itself
+You may also want to add a method to the implementation struct that converts
-into the interface type, similar to `.allocator()` in the standard library.
+itself into the interface type, similar to `.allocator()` in the standard
+library.

 ```zig
 const Square = struct {